Hurricane Plans

-• Learn about your community’s risk from hurricanes.
-Know if you live in an area that could flood during a hurricane.
-These include low-lying coastal areas as well as inland areas that are prone to flooding during extreme heavy rains.
+• Know Your Zone: Learn about your home or workplace’s evacuation zone.
 Contact your local emergency management office, local National Weather Service office, or local chapter of the American Red Cross for more information on hurricanes and how to prepare for them.

 • New Bedford residents may contact New Bedford Emergency Management at 991-6386 or the American Red Cross New Bedford Area Office at 996-8286.